IJS teaches people who are seeking a deeper, richer and more meaningful life experience Jewish spiritual practices that are grounded in mindfulness.

 New York, NY

 Keith Krakaur practiced law for 36 years.
 When he retired in March 2020, he was based in London and headed the European government enforcement and white collar crime practice for an international law firm.
-He loves the outdoors and in the fall of 2021 did a seven-week solo camping trip across the U.S. In 2022-23, inspired in no small part by his IJS experiences, he was a student in the pastoral education program at the Jewish Theological Seminary, and in 2023-24 is enrolled in the clinical pastoral education program at New York Presbyterian Hospital.
-Keith and his wife Nancy — herself a former IJS Board member — live in the New York City area and are blessed with three boys.
+He loves the outdoors and in the fall of 2021 did a seven-week solo camping trip across the U.S. In 2022-23, inspired in no small part by his IJS experiences, he found chaplaincy and became a student in the pastoral education program at the Jewish Theological Seminary.
+In 2023-24, he completed a second year of clinical pastoral education training at New York Presbyterian Hospital.
+Keith and his wife Nancy live in the New York City area and are blessed with three boys.

 Rabbi Ellen Lippmann